 1.40 All of the above cases show that organisational and management factors were instrumental in causing the deaths.
 Whether such organisational or management factors are due to systemic failure or individual negligence will be considered in more detail below.
 However, from the point of view of causation, it is clear that these are problems within the corporation that arise because it is a corporation.
 None of the above tragedies could have been caused by individuals acting alone or operating small businesses.
 The scale of the enterprises and the operations in question were such that they could only be achieved by an organisation, and consequently, the tragedies could only be caused by an organisation.
-By tracing the causes of these disasters it becomes clear that organisations kill through bad practice and bad organisation.
+By

-&lt;sup>59 Final Report of the Columbia Accident Investigation Board August 2003 available at: www.caib.us.
+59 Final Report of the Columbia Accident Investigation Board August 2003 available at: www.caib.us.

-&lt;sup>57 Report of the Tribunal of Inquiry on the Fire at Stardust, Artane, Dublin on 14 February 1981 (P1 853).
+57 Report of the Tribunal of Inquiry on the Fire at Stardust, Artane, Dublin on 14 February 1981 (P1 853).

-&lt;sup>58 Cullen Report Public Inquiry into the Piper Alpha Disaster (HMSO London 1990) Cm 1310.
+58 Cullen Report Public Inquiry into the Piper Alpha Disaster (HMSO London 1990) Cm 1310.
 See Also Paté-Cornell "Learning from the Piper Alpha Accident: A Postmortem Analysis of Technical and Organisational Factors" (1993)(13)(2) Risk Analysis 215.